Abhinav-ranish/spotifyvisualizer/README.md

 *
 *
 *
-Thanks to Neeharika Mandadapu, Nandana Elizabeth, Siddharth Sanjay for being
+Thanks to Neeharika Mandadapu, Nandana Elizabeth, Siddharth Sanjay for helping out with testing and helping me make the app better overall.
+Without their invaluable feedback and flexibility, this project wouldn't have reached its current state.

 ## How to Use
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Python](https://www.python.org/) installed on your computer.
 From your command line: